 Applied Time-Series Analysis and Forecasting (APS 420)

 Course covers modern time-series analysis and its use in corporate forecasting problems.
-Approach focuses on univariate, seasonal ARIMA models but extends to methods like vector autoregression, time-varying volatility, and forecast combinations.
+Approach focuses on univariate, seasonal ARIMA models but extends to methods like vector autoregression, time-varying volatility, and ensemble forecasts.

 International Economics and Finance (BPP/FIN 442, ERM/EXP/NIJ 483)